Yowiee/recipes-new/content/gingerbread_biscuits.md

 ---
 draft: false
-title: "Gingerbread Bicuits"
+title: "Gingerbread biscuits"
 author: "Sallys baking"
 recipe_image: images/gingerbread_biscuits.jpg #The image for your recipe
 image_width: 480
 image_height: 400
 date: 2024-11-07T10:05:03+02:00
-tags: ["bicuits"] #tags for your recipe
+tags: ["biscuits"] #tags for your recipe
 tagline: ""
 servings: 24
 prep_time: 15 #in minutes #can be BLANK